cortexproject/cortex/docs/proposals/generalize-modules.md

 - Import the `pkg/util/modules` package, and initialize a new instance of the `Manager` using `modules.NewManager()`
 - Create components in the system that implement the services interface (present in `pkg/util/services`).
-- Register each of these components as a module using `Manager.RegisterModule()` by passing name of the module, dependencies, and `initFn`.
+- Register each of these components as a module using `Manager.RegisterModule()` by passing name of the module and `initFn` for the module.
-- To add dynamic dependencies between modules, use `Manager.AddDependency()`
+- To add dependencies between modules, use `Manager.AddDependency()`
 - Once all modules are added into `modules.Manager`, initialize the application by calling `Manager.InitModuleServices()` which initializes modules in the right order of dependencies.

+## Future work

+- Extend the module manager to allow specifying multiple targets as opposed to a single target name supported currently.
+- Factor out `Run()` method to make it independent of Cortex.
+This will help reduce replicated code in the Loki project as well as help manage `modules.Manager` outside of the Cortex struct.